-The domestic other fuel use distributions in the UK have received substantial updates in the 2012 inventory.
-This has been achieved by combining very detailed spatially resolved data on central heating and house type data from the 2011 census with newly available data from DECC's National Household Model (NHM), which provides average household energy consumption estimates across the 13 regions of England, Wales and Scotland.
+Domestic oil and solid fuel use distributions were created by spatially resolving detailed local information on central heating and house type data from the 2011 census with data from DECC's National Household Model (NHM), which provides average household energy consumption estimates across the 13 regions of England, Wales and Scotland.
+Regions within England and Wales follow the Government Office Region (GOR) classification scheme24, with Scottish regions abiding by the Met Offices 3-tier regional (Northern, Eastern and Western) classification so as to represent the spatial shifts in climate25.
 The census data were combined with full-address matched dwelling locations from Ordnance Survey data to give a more accurate distribution of households at 1x1km resolution.
+The following data series were used in the domestic model: